dswan2/AzureDeploy/README.md

 New-AzResourceGroup -Name daniel-rg -Location westus2

+3. Set your Source IP to allow whitelist:

+$additionalParams = @{ "Whitelist_IP" = "1.2.3.3" }

 4. Deploy the template to create the resources in the RG (idempotent):

-New-AzResourceGroupDeployment -ResourceGroupName daniel-rg -TemplateUri https://raw.githubusercontent.com/dswan2/AzureDeploy/main/daniel-rg.json
+New-AzResourceGroupDeployment -ResourceGroupName daniel-rg -TemplateUri https://raw.githubusercontent.com/dswan2/AzureDeploy/main/daniel-rg.json  -TemplateParameterObject $additionalParams

 Optional:  To delete resource group and clean the slate for redeploy, In powershell, execute: